Electron surface scattering kernel for a plasma facing a semiconductor: Results

 The numerical data for $\Gamma(E)$ suggest that the model presented in~\ref{Model} is sufficiently close to reality to expect plausible emission yields and surface scattering kernels.
 Let us first look at the emission yields for which experimental data exist.
-Figure~\ref{YieldFig} shows calculated emission yields for silicon and germanium together with experimental data from Bronshtein and Fraiman~\cite{BronFrai69}, and Fowler and Farnsworth~\cite{FF58}.
+Figure~\ref{YieldFig} shows calculated emission yields for silicon and germanium together with experimental data from Bronshtein and Fraiman~\cite{BronFrai69} and Fowler and Farnsworth~\cite{FF58}.
 For silicon the agreement is satisfactory, given the fact that we do not adjust any parameter, working, for instance, with the pseudopotentials also employed in band structure calculations~\cite{ILC78,SCL75}.
 Our results for silicon are of the same quality as the Monte Carlo results of Pierron and coworkers~\cite{PIB17}, who used however a different model.
 For germanium the discrepancy between calculated and measured yields is larger.
 Only the order of magnitude is correct.
 Since silicon and germanium are similar materials, as can be seen from the material parameters, the failure for germanium is surprising.
 Further measurements as well as calculations are required to clarify the issue.
-We also plotted again, for comparison, the yields obtained by letting electron-phonon or electron-ion-core scattering act throughout the whole energy range.
-Due to the isotropy of electron-phonon scattering in nonpolar semiconductors (see Eq.~\eqref{Wep}) the yield obtained by impact ionization and electron-phonon scattering (ii+ep) is largest and substantially off the experimental data suggesting that above the just-outside potential energy a different elastic scattering process should prevail.
-As discussed in~\ref{Model} scattering on the ion cores should become increasingly important for $E>E_{\rm th}\simeq 1\,{\rm eV}$.
-Indeed, combined with impact ionization scattering on ion cores (ii+eic) produces the best results.
-Since the threshold energy, where we switch between phonon and ion-core scattering is close to the just-outside level, there is hardly any difference to the data (ii+ep/eic) produced by including this switch.
-The finding is also in accordance with Monte Carlo simulations of secondary electron emission which unisono incorporate incoherent scattering of electrons on ion cores, as we do, the only difference being in the choice of the scattering potential.
-Being mostly concerned with energies above $100\,{\rm eV}$ they employ screened atomic potentials (see, for instance, Pierron et al.~\cite{PIB17}, Werner~\cite{Werner23}, and Dapor's book~\cite{Dapor20}).